 The actual academic progress level reflects actual progress made toward your declared degree.

 Every full-time undergraduate student is required to make reasonable academic progress toward completion of the bachelor’s degree.
 EAP is monitored for all Cal Poly students in order to help them graduate in a timely manner.
 Students who fall behind in their EAP will be designated as having an EAP deficiency and may be required to meet with their academic advisor.
 Although this designation will not be noted on their transcript, students will be expected to make up this deficiency.

 How to get the BEST Registration Appointment

-SUBMIT: Course substitutions, approved electives, tech electives, or concentration paperwork by the due date (last day of the quarter).
+SUBMIT: Course substitutions, approved electives, tech electives, or concentration paperwork by the due date (last day of instruction).
 See our Form Processing Timeline.

 Classes that are degree applicable are reflected in the gauge:

 - Major, support, general education, and concentration (if declared) and free electives (if applicable)

 - Classes that are in progress for the current term